weston-barger/lorig-style/README.md

 # lorig-style

 In an attempt to make the world more aesthetic, I have compiled the latex stylings of my phd advisor, Professor [Matt Lorig](https://mattlorig.yolasite.com/), into a latex package which bears his name.
-This package uses concrete modern font for text, latin modern typewriter of greek letters in math mode,  `\mdseries\scshape` headers, asserts preferred word spacing, shows equation labels only when referenced, contains a slew of convenient mathematical symbol shortcuts, colorful hyper-references for `\ref` and `\eqref` (and other references) and more.
+This package uses concrete modern font for text, latin modern typewriter of greek letters in math mode, applies `\mdseries\scshape` title and section headers, asserts preferred word spacing, shows equation labels only when referenced, contains a slew of convenient mathematical symbol shortcuts, colorful hyper-references for `\ref` and `\eqref` (and other references) and more.

 To use, simply place "lorig.sty" in your latex path and use `\usepackage{lorig}` to include.